 Each power he mimics is at approximately half the strength of the original user.

-He can mimic a power pretty much instantly, but it fades very quickly if he doesn't spend a prolonged period of time (about six hours) in relatively close proximity to the person he's mimicking.
+He can mimic a power instantly, but it fades very quickly if he doesn't spend a prolonged period of time (about six hours) in relatively close proximity to the person he's mimicking.

 X-Men explicitly tries to be internally consistent with mutant powers in that each mutant gets one mutation, along with any Required Secondary Powers.
-The relatively recent "Secondary Mutations" throw that right out the window, not that it hasn't been broken often in the past.
+Then "Secondary Mutations" throws that right out the window, not that it hasn't been broken in the past.

 First, Jesse must be physically and mentally able to speak.
 If he's gagged or delirious, no Voice.